 - Physical Education prepares students for teaching kindergarten through high school (K-12) physical education.
 Our program is endorsed by the National Council for Accreditation of Teacher Education (NCATE) and the South Dakota Department of Education.

-- Sport Management is designed according to the National Sports Medicine Organization criteria and combines the strengths of various departments at Augustana, including communication studies, marketing (business administration with an emphasis in marketing), and journalism.
+- Sports Management is designed according to the National Sports Medicine Organization criteria and combines the strengths of various departments at Augustana, including communication studies, business administration, and journalism.

 Find out more about active learning in the ESS department.